Stallings graphs for quasi-convex subgroups: Effective computation

-\begin{prop} Let $(G,L)$ be a rational structure for the group $G$ and let $(\Gamma,1)$ be Stallings-like for a subgroup $H \le G$ with respect to $L$.
-Let $h\in F(A)$.
-Then one can decide whether $\ov h\in H$ under any one of the following conditions: \begin{itemize} \item[(1)] $h\in L$;
+\begin{lemma} Let $(G,L)$ be a rational structure for $G$ such that $L$-repres\-ent\-atives are computable.
+Let $H$ be a subgroup of $G$ and let $(\Gamma,1)$ be Stallings-like for $H$ with respect to $L$.
+There is an algorithm which, given a reduced word $h$, decides whether $\mu(h) \in H$. \end{lemma}

-\item[(2)] the set of all $L$-representatives of $\mu(h)$ is rational (\textit{e.g.} $h$ has a finite number of $L$-representatives) and there is an algorithm to produce a finite state automaton accepting this set;